renfu-her/chat-message-react/README.md

 - **Login CAPTCHA**: A dynamic arithmetic challenge (+, -, *, /) is required during login to prevent automated bot access.
 - **Auth Simulation**: Secure password handling and session persistence using local storage.

+### 5. Feedback System
+- **Reporting**: Users can report bugs, report other users, or provide general feedback directly through the interface.
+- **Direct Integration**: The feedback form automatically generates an email to `renfu.her@gmail.com` with necessary user context (ID, Name, Email) pre-filled for efficient support.

 ## 🤖 Powered by Google AI Studio

 This project was architected and developed using **Google AI Studio** and **Gemini models**.